dwaite/multipass/draft-waite-multipass-retrieval.md

 ## Credentials

-A multipass ticket is an assertion by the issuer of one or more credentials about the subject, which may be selectively disclosed by the holder to a verifier.
+A multipass container is an assertion by the issuer of one or more credentials about the subject, which may be selectively disclosed by the holder to a verifier.
 Selective disclosure allows for presented credentials to be limited to only the information requested by a verifier.
 In addition to selecting which credentials are disclosed, some credential formats MAY also allow portions of the credential to be selectively disclosed.

-The format of a credential data is out of scope of this specification, outside of providing the credential validation object (`cdv`) in the issued ticket.
+The format of a credential data is out of scope of this specification, outside of providing the credential validation object (`cdv`) in the issued container.
 The credential validation object contains an ephemeral public key (as a `jwk` property) which is leveraged by some credential formats to verify that credential data is asserted by the issuer.
 The credential data MAY contain information only meant for the holder in order to properly present the credential to the issuer, and MAY define a verification method other than the `cdv` public key.

 The holder will typically only offer credentials to a relying party which it understands and can properly prompt the user to consent to release.
 Issuers offer credentials in the formats they support, containing the attributes they can assert about the subject.
 Validators indicate that they require a certain set of attributes along with the credential formats they support to receive them.